joeyates/imap-backup/README.md

 # Setup

-In order to do backups, you need to add accounts and specify the folders to backup.
+In order to do backups, you need to add accounts via a menu-driven command line program:

 Run: